x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/manage-equipment-mailboxes-exchange-2013-help.md

     > [!NOTE]
     > When you add a new email address, you have the option to make it the primary SMTP address.

-- **Automatically update email addresses based on the email address policy applied to this recipient** Select this check box to have the recipient's email addresses automatically updated based on changes made to email address policies in your organization.
+- **Automatically update email addresses based on the email address policy applied to this recipient**: Select this check box to have the recipient's email addresses automatically updated based on changes made to email address policies in your organization.

 #### MailTip
-<a name="MailTip"> </a>

 Use the **MailTip** section to add a MailTip to alert users of potential issues before they send a booking request to the equipment mailbox.
 A MailTip is text that's displayed in the InfoBar when this recipient is added to the To, Cc, or Bcc lines of a new email message.